shangerxin/autoinsight/README.md

 # Introduction

 autoinsight is a UI automation library for window.
-It is aim to provide simplified workflow to the automation developers to help them create a easy to maintain and robust test scripts.
+It is aim to provide simplified workflow to the automation developers to help them create an easy to maintain and robust test scripts.

 It is focus on Windows in the recent releases.
 It will be migrate to Linux in the future.